 We don’t need to discuss how necessary is to protect our computers from viruses and malware.
 They affect your computer in several ways and it doesn’t matter how small or insignificant a virus is, it will always affect your computer’s performance.
 Some viruses slow down your system through CPU utilization, some will use up your Internet data, some may lead to bizarre computer functions and some can even steal your personal information.

 While Windows Defender is a must to be turned ON, not installing an Anti-Virus and using Internet browsers might make you end up re-installing your Windows again in just a couple of days.
 When we talk about installing an Anti-Virus, we don’t mean the free anti-viruses you download through random websites.
 Get a yearly subscription from an official Anti-Virus company website.
-Norton, Avast, McAfee, Kaspersky, Bitdefender and Avira Prime are some of the best Anti-Viruses you can get right now.
+Norton, Avast, McAfee, Kaspersky, Bitdefender, and Avira Prime are some of the best Anti-Viruses you can get right now.

 This is the last step you can do to maintain or increase your system’s performance, and unlike most of the steps in the list, it’s not free.

 When you have completed almost every type of troubleshooting you could do and you can’t find the answer, it might be the best time to change your faulty component and upgrade.
-It’s not necessary that you should only change your component whenever it malfunctions but you can also change whenever you feel like your computer is running slow in programs where you need more performance.
+It’s not necessary that you should only change your component whenever it malfunctions but you can also change it whenever you feel like your computer is running slow in programs where you need more performance.

-You can change your CPU, Motherboard, RAM or graphics card according to the work you do.
+You can change your CPU, Motherboard, RAM, or graphics card according to the work you do.
 If you are a hardcore gamer and you aren’t getting a high fps on ultra settings, then you can opt for a better graphics card.
 If you are someone who needs more processing power for CPU-intensive applications and multitasking, then upgrading to a CPU with more cores is highly recommended.
-This goes for other parts too but make sure you check the compatibility of each component before you go for the buy.
+This goes for other parts too but makes sure you check the compatibility of each component before you go for the buy.